geoff1111/origin/README.md

 *Origin* approaches the issue differently.
 - The book is written as a one-stop-shop to get readers across the issues and arguments efficiently.
 This addresses a gap in the creationist literature.
 - Issues are framed with a broader context than has been done before, and multiple facets of key issues are exposed.
-- The tone is purposely non-polemical.
+- The tone is non-polemical.
-- The science, philosophy, history and theology of the debate are covered.
+- Science, philosophy, history and theology of the debate are covered.
 - No worldview is neutral; this book explicitly argues from one framework while examining the assumptions underlying another.

 ## Contents